Xilinx/roast/docs/intro/getting_started.rst

 =================

-While ROAST is test runner agnostic, this tutorial will use `pytest`_ and :ref:`pytest fixtures<pytest-fixtures>` developed specifically for ROAST.
+While ROAST is test runner agnostic, this tutorial will use `pytest`_ and :doc:`pytest fixtures</pytest_fixtures>` developed specifically for ROAST.
 This means both ``roast`` and ``pytest-roast`` packages must be installed.
 While optional, it is highly recommended that these are installed into a `virtual environment`_.

 Upon installation of ``pytest-roast``, ``pytest`` will automatically be installed as a dependency.

 .. note::
-   Please review :ref:`installation` instructions on how to install Python packages using pip.
+   Please review :doc:`install` instructions on how to install Python packages using pip.

 Repository Structure
 ====================